 Planting garlic in fall promotes a little advanced root development during the cold months.

-Try to prepare soil for your garlic in advance of planting.
+Prepare the soil in a bed for your garlic in advance of planting.
 Garlic likes rich, fertile soil.
 We mixed a bunch of seaweed with fish waste in spring and composted it until fall.
 Just before garlic planting time, we mixed the compost with an equal amount of sand.
 Sand promotes the good drainage that garlic needs for optimum growth.
+We usually have at least one rabbit.
+This means we accumulate quite a bit of rabbit poop (fertilizer).
+Because rabbit fertilizer is rich in nitrogen, phosphorus and potassium, we mix a good amount into the garlic bed.
+Because bone meal adds magic to garlic well being, we also sprinkle some on top of the bed before we stir or till everything together.

 Carefully set garlic cloves in your chosen bed or container.
 Pointed end goes up.
-Space cloves about 5 or 6 inches apart.
+We space cloves about 5 or 6 inches apart.

-Carefully cover the garlic cloves with five or six inches of fertile soil.
+Carefully cover the garlic cloves with five or six inches of the surrounding fertile soil.
 Label if you are growing more than one variety.

 Gather a bunch of fallen leaves, seaweed or anything useful as mulch.
-We found some leaves and seaweed mixed together at the high tide line of a beach and layered about 6 inches on top of our garlic rows for protection from freezing through winter.
+In fall we find some leaves and seaweed mixed together at the high tide line of a beach and layer about 6 inches on top of our garlic rows for protection from freezing through winter.

 As the weather gets colder, we will lay some black felt-like construction cloth on top of the entire garlic bed for further protection from freezing.
 It will be removed when the green shoots of the garlic plants start showing in spring.